 Despite the soapboxing of Jimmy McGovern’s script – the one element of Priest which has dated – Bird maintains the nuanced class politics she developed across her work through character, performance, location.

 77. The Silences of the Palace

 Moufda Tlatli, Tunisia/France 1994

-The first Arab film directed by a woman, Tlatli’s plaintive post-colonial melodrama won first-film awards from London to Cannes; Time named it one of the top ten flms of 1994 and Laura Mulvey interviewed its maker for this magazine – so if it belongs in this inventory, it’s as another case of how movies’ reputations can dim when not maintained by the currencies of privilege.
-Tlatli, one of North Africa’s most eminent flm editors for the two decades prior to this, has directed only two flms since, although she also served a brief stint as Tunisia’s minister of culture after the 2011 Jasmine Revolution.
+Tlatli’s plaintive post-colonial melodrama won first-film awards from London to Cannes; Time named it one of the top ten films of 1994 and Laura Mulvey interviewed its maker for this magazine – so if it belongs in this inventory, it’s as another case of how movies’ reputations can dim when not maintained by the currencies of privilege.
+Tlatli, one of North Africa’s most eminent film editors for the two decades prior to this, has directed only two films since, although she also served a brief stint as Tunisia’s minister of culture after the 2011 Jasmine Revolution.

 Ironically the experience of revolution and its frustrations is the story of The Silences of the Palace, which distils the country’s mid-century struggles for emancipation through the coming to womanhood of a scion of the country’s royal-servant class – and her refections from a less than gloriously liberated adulthood on the legacy of oppression, abuse and fear that patriarchy impresses down the generations.
 Nuanced and sharp-sighted, it’s a masterfully affecting work.

 In memory of Moufida Tlatli: a conversation about The Silences of the Palace

 The late Tunisian filmmaker, who has died aged 73, reflects on the legacies of colonialism and patriarchy, as distilled in her stunning debut feature, in this conversation with Laura Mulvey, originally published in our March 1995 issue.

 78. Carman Miranda: Bananas is My Business